yoanesber/Spring-Boot-Validation-Using-Java-Fluent-Validator/README.md

 1. Programmatic & Flexible
 Unlike annotations (`@NotNull`, `@Size`, etc.), validation rules can be dynamically modified at runtime.
 It means that validation rules are not fixed at compile-time but **can be adjusted based on conditions** at runtime.
 This allows the application to apply different validation rules dynamically depending on user input, API parameters, business logic, or external configurations.

     Example scenario:
-- If type = "MOVIE", then durationInMinute must be greater than 0.
+    - If `type = "MOVIE"`, then durationInMinute must be greater than 0.
-- If type = "TV_SHOW", then durationInMinute should not be validated but seasons must be greater than 0.
+    - If `type = "TV_SHOW"`, then durationInMinute should not be validated but seasons must be greater than 0.

 ```java
 public class NetflixShowValidator extends AbstractValidator<NetflixShowDto> {